Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

 \subsection{Electromagnetic decays of hadrons}

-Leptonic and semi-leptonic two-body and three-body decays of hadrons are the important processes contributing to the hadronic cocktail in the LMR (\mycf Sec.~\ref{sec:freezeout}).
-They can be grouped into three cases, each featuring an intermediary virtual photon decaying into a pair of leptons: The first one is the transition of a hadron into other hadrons with smaller mass and a virtual photon.
+Leptonic and semi-leptonic two-body and three-body decays of hadrons are the important processes contributing to the hadronic cocktail in the LMR (\mycf Sec.\,\ref{sec:freezeout}).
+They can be grouped into three cases, each featuring an intermediary virtual photon decaying into a pair of leptons: The first one is the transition of a hadron ($P$) into another hadron ($P'$) with smaller mass and a virtual photon.
 A second group is a special case of the first type but with a neutral meson decaying into a real and a virtual photon.
-The last case is the direct transition (annihilation) of vector mesons into virtual photons.
+The last case is the direct transition (annihilation) of vector mesons into a virtual photon.

 In the most general case the partial width for a decay of particle ($P$) into a n-body final state can be expressed by~\cite{Olive:2016xmw}

 where $M$ is the mass of the decaying particle and $d\Phi_n$ the $n$-body final state phase space.
 In case of a Dalitz decay of a hadron into a daughter hadron and a lepton pair, the invariant transition amplitude $\mathcal{T}$ is defined by \cite{Landsberg:1986fd}